 This product has the maximum level of water resistance at 80 minutes but it doesn’t feel oily on the skin.
 It will leave a white cast on on most skin types which fades during use.
 This actually works as a convenient reminder to reapply often which is a must to keep yourself effectively protected.

 thinksport Sunscreen comes in a 3 ounce TSA compliant tube for travel and a larger 6 ounce tube for better value for money.
-So whether you’re flying to Hawaii for a holiday or live in this tropical paradise there’s a version of thinksport that’s perfect for you.
+So whether you’re flying to Hawaii for a holiday or live in this tropical paradise there’s a version of thinksport that’s perfect for you – making it one of the best sunscreens for travel.

 - High SPF